gongybable/gongybable.github.io/pages/Knowledge_Base/NN/neural_network/index.md

 ![alt text](output_layer.png) <br />

 ### Vanishing Gradient Problem
 The gradient tends to get smaller as we move backward through the hidden layers.
-So in deep neural network, the gradients of the loss function in initial layers approaches zero, making the network hard to train.
+So in deep neural network, the gradients of the loss function in lower layers approaches zero, making the network hard to train.
 The random initialization means the first layer throws away most information about the input image.
-Even if later layers have been extensively trained, they will still find it extremely difficult to identify the input image, simply because they don’t have enough information.
+Even if top layers have been extensively trained, they will still find it extremely difficult to identify the input image, simply because they don’t have enough information.
 Below are a few techniques to avoid vanishing gradient problem.

 * RELU <br />
 ReLU has a derivative of 1, while sigmoid function has a derivative of 0.25 maximum.